eastgenomics/primer_designer/README.md

 # Primer Designer

-Primer Designer is a program to design primers for the human reference genome.
+Primer Designer is a tool for designing primers for the human reference genome.

+It utilises [primer3][primer3-url] and [smalt][smalt-url] to generate primers for given region(s), and outputs a PDF report with the best matched primers.

+Primers may be designed for single positions, ranges of regions and also breakpoints for fusion events.
+All primers are marked up with known SNPs for the given reference from dbSNP and also highlights repeat regions.

 ***